blnkfinance/blnk/README.md

 # Intro

-Saifu is a financial ledger server that enables you build financial products easily.
+Saifu is an open-source financial ledger server that enables you build financial products easily.

 ## Use Cases